 Jazz and Telenor SIM cards will function in certain areas where 4G might not be available.
 Thall Village, however, does receive strong signals.
 Due to its remote location and rugged terrain, mobile network coverage and internet access in Kumrat Valley are limited.
 Visitors should be ready for poor connectivity during their visit.

-A stay of 3 to 4 days is sufficient to experience the primary tourist spots in Kumrat Valley.
+A stay of 3 to 4 days is sufficient to visit the main tourist spots in the Kumrat Valley.
 In 5 days, you can conveniently visit all the significant attractions like Kala Chashma, Jahaz Banda Meadows, Kund Banda, Katora Lake, and more.

 The best time to visit Kumrat Valley is from May to September.
 The temperature ranges from 5.6°C to 16.2°C, creating perfect conditions for outdoor activities.
 A large number of tourists visit during June, July, and August.
 These months, the landscape is vibrant meadows, streaming water, and flourishing plant life.